Market Whales and Their Recent Bets on OKLO Options

-Whales with a lot of money to spend have taken a noticeably bearish stance on Oklo.
+Investors with a lot of money to spend have taken a bearish stance on Oklo (NYSE:OKLO).

 Volume & Open Interest Development